 Another feature of the Chinese New Year is each year is always associated with an animal.
 The animals always go in a certain order and repeat every 12 years.
 These animals include:

-Since the year 2020 is the year of the rat, 2021 will be the year of the ox.
+2022 will be the year of the tiger.
 According to the Buddhist religion, Buddha promised gifts to all the animals who would come to honor him.
 Only these 12 animals came.
 Some Buddhists also believe that when babies are born, they inherit characteristics from the animal of their birth year.

 HOW TO OBSERVE #ChineseNewYear

 People all around the world celebrate this holiday.
 Traditional celebrations include lighting firecrackers.
 These firecrackers are supposed to scare off bad luck.
 It is also a ceremonial day to pray to gods for a good planting and harvest season.
 Many families host huge New Year’s Eve dinners.
 Children receive lucky money in red envelopes.
 Lantern festivals, colorful decorations, dragon dances, dumplings, desserts, and special wine are also a part of the celebration.

 Just as there are ways to observe the day, there are also many things you aren’t supposed to do.
 The Chinese have a strong belief in good and bad luck.
 If you do any of these things on New Year’s Day, it will bring bad luck for the rest of the year:

 - Wash your hair

 - Use unlucky words